Pirkhs/Exhibition-Curator/README.md

 Create a new file called **.env** inside the root folder and contains the following: ```VITE_API_KEY=[your_api_key]``` <br>
 The command ```npm run dev``` will then host the server locally on port number 5173 <br>

-## View Live Version
-A link to the live version on Netflify can be found here: https://exhibition-curator-nathan-briers.netlify.app

 ## Version Control
 Node v21.2.0+ <br>